Athletics at the 1936 Summer Olympics – Men's 400 metres: Competition format

 The competition retained the basic four-round format from 1920.
 There were 8 heats in the first round, each with 5 or 6 athletes.
 The top three runners in each heat advanced to the quarterfinals.
 There were 4 quarterfinals of 6 runners each; the top three athletes in each quarterfinal heat advanced to the semifinals.
 The semifinals featured 2 heats of 6 runners each.
-The top two runners in each semifinal heat advanced, making a six-man final.
+The top three runners in each semifinal heat advanced, making a six-man final.

 Records

 These were the standing world and Olympic records (in seconds) prior to the 1924 Summer Olympics.

 No records were set during this event.